 - The dog was wandering completely free and unsupervised

-The first thing our personal injury lawyers do in any dog bite case is work on gathering evidence to show that the dog was not properly controlled and should have been.
+The first thing our dog bite injury lawyers in Acworth do in any dog bite case is to gather evidence to prove negligence and show that the dog was not adequately controlled and should have been.
 This helps make your claim strong from the start.
 Ultimately, it can help you win money.

-Since the owner is normally the one liable for a dog bite, getting bitten by a stray can leave you wondering if you can recover any money at all.
-In many cases, however, you still have a valid claim, and could recover the same amount as any other victim.
+Since the owner is usually the one liable for a dog bite, getting bitten by a stray can leave you wondering if you can recover any money at all.
+However, in many cases, you still have a valid claim and could recover the same amount as any other victim.

-When we first take on a stray dog case, our investigators will work on two very important questions:
+When we first take on a stray dog case, our investigators will work on two fundamental questions.

-Both adults and children can be attacked by dogs, but it’s more common with children.
-Your rights are the same as any other dog bite victim, but when a child is bitten, it does change things.
+Dogs can attack both adults and children, but it’s more common with children.
+2017 statistics on dog bite liability show that nearly 10,600 non-fatal dog bite injuries are children two years old or younger.
+Your rights are the same as any other dog bite victim, but when a child gets bitten, it does change things.
 For example: